GoyalLab/Zonation_Analysis/README.md

 # Code Repository for Zonation Analysis of Liver Samples (Normal, Alcoholic Cirrhosis [AC], and Alcoholic Hepatitis [AH])
 Created by AL on 20240716

+## Disclaimer
+Please do start the code on a separate environment, in case there are conflicts occuring due to library differences.

 ## Input files required
 Seurat Object as an RDS file and Zonation_params.mat located in rawData file